hifiberry/roomeq/doc/api.md

 - `fft_size` (integer, optional): FFT size, must be power of 2
 - `start_time` (float, optional): Start analysis time in seconds
 - `duration` (float, optional): Duration to analyze in seconds
+- `normalize` (float, optional): Frequency in Hz to normalize to 0 dB

 **Success Response (200):**
 ```json